MPC88/MC_SVWeModAnyShipDotCom/README.md

 Temp Damage Bonus (weapon slot damage bonus)
 All, Energy, Cannon, Vulcan, Missile, MiningLaser, Plasma, Mine, Torpedo, Pulse, Railgun, Repair, Remove

-Note: "Remove" exists as a means to remove an damage bonus while maintaining backwards compatability with shipmod files generated with previous versions of the mod i.e. the mod wont remove bonuses where none are defined in the .shipmod XML.
+Note: "Remove" exists as a means to remove a damage bonus while maintaining backwards compatability with shipmod files generated with previous versions of the mod i.e. the mod wont remove bonuses where none are defined in the .shipmod XML.

 ## Ship Bonuses